hellerve/ptolemy/README.md

 Another Epigram paper, but shorter and more approachable, because it describes the implementation of a specfic feature (syntax manipulation).
-It's probably also closer to my field of expertise and thus easier for me to understand.
+It’s probably also closer to my field of expertise and thus easier for me to understand.
 I enjoyed this paper as well.
-That being said, their insistence of putting an accent on role is a little irritating, because I don't understand it—one of the reasons I don't like The New Yorker articles sometimes.
+That being said, their insistence of putting an accent on role is a little irritating, because I don’t understand it—one of the reasons I don’t like The New Yorker articles sometimes.
 Also, I like how they talk about their users when they say: “Our foes cannot choose wicked names in order to make mischief.”

 * [Futexes Are Tricky](https://www.akkadia.org/drepper/futex.pdf) by **Ulrich Drepper** (2011)

 Indeed they are.
 This paper is a very useful resource if one needs to use futexes.
-It's not that great for light reading—at least not section 2, which goes into great detail to explain every input for the syscall.
+It’s not that great for light reading—at least not section 2, which goes into great detail to explain every input for the syscall.
-It's useful, just not made for reading as prose.
+It’s useful, just not made for reading as prose.
 The whole paper is written in a tutorial-style, and realitvely instructive.
 I enjoyed learning about futexes, in any case.

 * [Distributed Algorithm for Optimal Power Flow on a Radial Network](http://smart.caltech.edu/papers/distributedalg.pdf) by **Qiuyu Peng and Steven Low** (2014)

-Coming from a field I've not had much exposure to, this paper is filled with lingo I don't understand.
-It didn't prevent me from finding it intriguing, though, and I think I actually learned something.
+Coming from a field I’ve not had much exposure to, this paper is filled with lingo I don’t understand.
+It didn’t prevent me from finding it intriguing, though, and I think I actually learned something.

 * [Optimal Decentralized Primary Frequency Control in Power Networks](http://smart.caltech.edu/papers/optimaldecent.pdf) by **Changhong Zhao and Steven Low** (2014)